-Tom Delimitros was a founding general partner of three Advanced Material Technologies Venture Funds from 1989 to 2011.
-Currently, he pursues his interest in venture funding through Delventec Investments, his personal investment vehicle, and serves on the boards of Photodigm, Inc. and TRS Group Inc., among others.
-Mr. Delimitros was recently re-appointed board member of the University of Washington Foundation Board, representing the College of Engineering through 2015.
-He currently serves as chairman of the MSE External Advisory Board.
-Previously, he helped lead the MSE Initiative, raising \$2.5 million to build Mueller Hall and equip the new labs, and established the Tom H. Delimitros Fellowship for MSE.
+2001 MSE Distinguished Service Award 1993 College of Engineering Diamond Award for Distinguished Service from 1989 to 2011.
+Currently, he is at Delventec Investments, his personal investment vehicle, and serves on the boards of Photodigm, Inc. and TRS Group Inc., among others.
+Tom served on the board of the UW Foundation and as chairman of the MSE External Advisory Board.
+As the leader of the MSE Initiative, he helped to raise \$2.5 million to build Mueller Hall and equip new labs, and established the Tom H. Delimitros Fellowship for MSE.